Hypertrophy

 How often do you do this?
 I like to train body parts more often than most people.
 It's gospel in some circles that you should only do a part once a week or some such.
 Nope.
 I try to hit everything 3 times a week for this type of training.

 How much and what should I eat?
 You'll get a bit hungrier and your metabolism will be higher.
 Plan on an extra 250 - 500 or so calories a day, depending on how much you do and your size.
-Protein powders and weird supplements are not encouraged and I've never used them.
+Protein powders and weird supplements are not encouraged and I don't use them much, though they are very helpful if you get stuck without a meal.
 Oh, timing is everything.
 Have a snack (better, a meal) ready as soon as you finish your workout.
 This should be reasonably high in protein and complex carbohydrates.
 Thinks like a candy bar or donuts are a no-no. (Although right after a serious cardio session this can be fine since your body will take and carbs and stick them back into the muscle.
 One remembers the Olympic sprinter who swore by pizza with mayonnaise on it post workout.)
 This does two things, first it will stabilize blood sugar so you don't feel so tuckered, secondly as a consequence it will regulate the amount of insulin, which is a hormone needed to spur growth and finally your body will get the message that it can grow.
 This sort of training is actually damaging the muscles in a certain way and by not eating, the body will tend to cannibilize resources unless it knows it has sufficient food not to do that.
 It is gospel in many powerlifting circles that cardio will counteract lifting.
 Sort of.
 If you do heavy aerobics, for instance, you can largely offset your strength training, but this takes a lot of aerobics mind you, like running 50 - 60 miles a week.
 If you run that much you probably also just don't have time to lift too.
 One of the worst strategies you can adopt, by the way, for losing weight is trying to do hypertrophy training while seriously cutting calories.
 The muscles you train will certainly not weaken, but the extra protein has to come from someplace and that means anything you aren't using.
 Gain size and then if you need to lose weight, do so separately.
 If you plan on doing hypertrophy training and aerobic conditioning, do the weights first so you are not too tired.
 It is even better if you can have a break of some hours between them to allow for recovery.
 Don't lift when tired since a mistake can get you hurt.

 Major hypertrophy methods and how to do them